This Sling TV review takes a look at the packages, channels and cost of this frugal Cable TV alternative.

 - DirecTV Now: $40 – $75 per month

-Of course each of these services offers a different mix of channels and services like DVR, local channels or regional sports networks which may be add-ons for Sling TV, so you’ll want to consider these before subscribing to one or the other.
+Of course each of these services offers a different mix of channels and services like DVR, local channels or regional sports networks which may be add-ons for Sling, so you’ll want to consider these before subscribing to one or the other.

 How To Get and Watch Sling TV

-Signing up for Sling TV account is very easy and just takes a few minutes to complete.
+Signing up for an account is very easy and just takes a few minutes to complete.
 All you need to do is choose a channel package and which add-ons you’d like (if any) and you’re done.

 Sling will also give you a 7 day free trial to make sure you like it before you buy.